ailhanli/my_learning_notes/functional programming/concept.md

 Java has Stream API which an API uses iterator and recursion. with stream API, we write our program uses sql like operators.
 All operators take lambda expression as a parameter.

-It has three components: source, intermediate operators and terminal operators.
+It has three types of component: source, intermediate and terminal.

-Source can be collection, array or file intermediate operator can be filter, map, sort, distinct terminal operators can be collect, toArray, count, reduce If chain hasnt terminator, it wont be execute.
+- Source can be collections, array, file..etc
+- intermediate operator can be filter, map, sort, distinct
+- terminal operators can be collect, toArray, count, reduce If chain hasnt terminator, it wont be execute.
 So it is lazy. lets try! lets do more example and understand how can we program functional uses stream api.

 practice 3 : finding maximum numbers between 1 to 100 which divide by 10. --first look at lazy execution --first do it in procedural way then functional